flux-framework/flux-core/doc/guide/admin.rst

     Flux is still beta software and many of the interfaces documented in this guide may change with regularity.

-    This document is in DRAFT form and currently applies to flux-core version 0.50.0.

 .. warning::
-    0.50.0 limitation: the flux system instance is primarily tested on a 128 node cluster.
+    The Flux system instance is primarily tested on a 128 node cluster.

 ***********************